kavitha0001/sonic-rider/README.md

 ## To run the app

-First clone this repository in your machine
-To run the app, install all the dependencies in pubspec.yaml Add your own firebase account
+First clone this repository in your machine.
+To run the app, install all the dependencies in pubspec.yaml.
+Then run the main.dart file in your own ide.